Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - Encryption field: advertised PBKEYLEN
 - Handshake Type: CONCLUSION

-NOTE: If Bob is the Initiator and encryption is on, he will use either his own cipher family and block size or the one received from Alice (if she has advertised those values).
+If Bob is the Initiator and encryption is on, he will use either his own cipher family and block size or the one received from Alice (if she has advertised those values).